New Mexico Writers

 New Mexico Writers is a nonprofit organization dedicated to supporting and connecting the state’s literary community.

-Our annual dinner, now in its sixth year, brings established and aspiring writers together to celebrate and inspire each other.
+Our annual dinner, now in its seventh year, brings established and aspiring writers together to celebrate and inspire each other.

 In addition to the annual dinner, we publish a monthly newsletter that features literary happenings throughout the state, including book releases, readings, workshops, grant opportunities, and more.